 Legal Advice and Charges

-For the settlement agreement to be legally binding the employee must seek independent advice on its terms.
-Generally this advice is obtained from a lawyer.
+In order for the settlement agreement to be legally binding the employee must seek independent advice on its terms.
+Generally this advice is obtained from an employment lawyer but it can sometimes also be obtained from your union representative.

-It is usual practice for the lawyer to sign a form or a certificate confirming that the advice has been given.
-In particular, the lawyer must confirm that they have a policy of insurance that covers the risk of a claim for negligent advice being made by an employee they have advised.
+It is usual practice for the advisor to sign a form or a certificate confirming that the advice has been given.
+In particular, the advisor must confirm that they have a policy of insurance that covers the risk of a claim for negligent advice being made by an employee they have advised.

 It is common practice for an employer to contribute towards an employee’s legal fees.
 However it is not a legal requirement.

-The contribution normally ranges from a minimum of £250 to a maximum of £1,000 plus VAT.
+The contribution normally ranges from a minimum of £250 to £1,000 plus VAT.
+THis can however vary from case to case.

 We always try to quote a fixed fee wherever possible and at the initial meeting ( which can be either in person or be telephone) we will review the settlement agreement terms including the cost contribution and if the contribution is inadequate we will always attempt to seek an increase from your employer first.